Calcium-binding protein

-Calcium-binding proteins are proteins that participate in calcium cell signalling pathways by binding to Ca2+, the calcium ion that plays an important role in many cellular processes.
+Calcium-binding proteins are proteins that participate in calcium cell signaling pathways by binding to Ca2+, the calcium ion that plays an important role in many cellular processes.
 Calcium-binding proteins have specific domains that bind to calcium and are known to be heterogeneous.

 One of the functions of calcium binding proteins is to regulate the amount of free (unbound) Ca2+ in the cytosol of the cell.
 The cellular regulation of calcium is known as calcium homeostasis.

 Types

 Many different calcium-binding proteins exist, with different cellular and tissue distribution and involvement in specific functions.
 Calcium binding proteins also serve an important physiological role for cells.
 The most ubiquitous Ca2+-sensing protein, found in all eukaryotic organisms including yeasts, is calmodulin.
 Intracellular storage and release of Ca2+ from the sarcoplasmic reticulum is associated with the high-capacity, low-affinity calcium-binding protein calsequestrin.
 Calretinin is another type of Calcium binding protein weighing 29kD.
 It is involved in cell signaling and shown to exist in neurons.
 This type of protein is also found in large quantities in malignant mesothelial cells, which can be easily differentiated from carcinomas.
 This differentiation is later applied for a diagnosis on ovarian stromal tumors.
 Also, another member of the EF-hand superfamily is the S100B protein, which regulates p53.
 P53 is known as a tumor suppressor protein and in this case acts as a transcriptional activator or repressor of numerous genes.
 S100B proteins are abundantly found in cancerous tumor cells causing them to be overexpressed, therefore making these proteins useful for classifying tumors.
 In addition, this explains why this protein can easily interact with p53 when transcriptional regulation takes place.

 Calcium-binding proteins can be either intracellular and extracellular.
 Those that are intracellular can contain or lack a structural EF-hand domain.
 Extracellular calcium-binding proteins are classified into six groups.
 Since Ca (2+) is an important second messenger, it can act as an activator or inhibitor in gene transcription.
 Those that belong to the EF-hand superfamily such as Calmodulin and Calcineurin have been linked to transcription regulation.
 When levels of Ca(2+) increase in the cell, these members of the EF-hand superfamily regulate transcription indirectly by phosphorylating/dephosphorylating transcription factors.